🧡 Skip to main content🔍 Skip to search

 Example

-• If Mary is not logged into the system, the Notepad application will be executed in John's account, but its window will not be accessible.
+• If Mary is not logged into the system, the Notepad application will be executed in John's account, but its user interface will not be accessible.

-It is evident that running an application that requires user interaction in accounts of users that are not fully logged in (only credentials are provided) poses a problem on older Windows operating systems.
-When running programs (or performing Automation Workshop actions) that, on the other hand, do not require user interaction and do their work automatically, screen output can be rather inessential and, even if existent, does not require the user to be logged in.
+It is evident that running an application requiring user interaction under accounts where users are not fully logged in (only credentials are provided) poses a problem on older Windows operating systems.
+Conversely, when running programs (or performing Automation Workshop Actions) that do not require user interaction and operate automatically, screen output can be largely inessential, and does not necessitate the user being logged in.

 Task Run As settings · John's notepad